Belagavi Karnataka, India Travel Guide

 Experience a traditional Thali, a platter with various dishes, offering a comprehensive regional meal.

-The cuisine usually has Maharashtrian-influenced dishes like Misal Pav and Vada Pav.
+The local dishes usually has Maharashtrian-influenced dishes like Misal Pav and Vada Pav.

-Enjoy the cream of the crop of both worlds within the city.
+Enjoy the cream of the crop of the two worlds within the city.

-Elements from Konkani culinary traditions contribute to a distinct combination of flavors.
+Elements from Konkani culinary traditions contribute to a distinct combination of tastes.

 Managing a vegan diet is often easier in India, as dairy is frequently optional in traditional cooking.